playcanvas/web-components/README.md

 ### pc-scripts

 The `pc-scripts` tag is used to define a scripts component.
-It is a direct child of a `pc-entity`.
+It must be a direct child of a `pc-entity`.

 | Attribute | Description |
 | --- | --- |